Updated at 5:35 p.m., June 1.

 - First United Methodist (Mondays, Wednesdays, Fridays) and St. Barnabas (Tuesdays, Thursdays, Saturdays) in Cortez are offering free lunches on alternating days for all ages

-- The Montezuma-Cortez and Dolores school districts are providing meals for kids beginning this week.
-The Mancos School District began meal service last week and will provide two day's worth on Mondays and Wednesdays
+- The Montezuma-Cortez and Dolores school districts are providing meals for kids on weekdays.
+The Mancos School District is providing two day's worth on Mondays and Wednesdays

 Business and Job Resources